umputun/mpt/README.md

---custom.<provider-id>.api-key      API key for the custom provider (if needed) --custom.<provider-id>.model        Model to use (required) --custom.<provider-id>.enabled      Enable this custom provider (default: true) --custom.<provider-id>.max-tokens   Maximum number of tokens to generate (default: 16384) --custom.<provider-id>.temperature  Controls randomness (0-1, higher is more random) (default: 0.7)
+--custom.<provider-id>.api-key      API key for the custom provider (if needed) --custom.<provider-id>.model        Model to use (required) --custom.<provider-id>.enabled      Enable this custom provider (default: true) --custom.<provider-id>.max-tokens   Maximum number of tokens to generate (default: 16384, 0 for model maximum) --custom.<provider-id>.temperature  Controls randomness (0-1, higher is more random) (default: 0.7)
 ```